Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Introduction

-Here a representation of a unitary group $U(\nu)$ over a non-archimedean local field is called {\em almost unramified} if it has a non-zero vector fixed by the stabilizer of a vertex lattice of type $1$ or $\nu-1$; see \cite{Liu} for the case when $\nu$ is even.
-For a comment on the reason for this condition, see Remark \ref{chao rmk} below.
+For a comment on the reason for the condition on the conductor, see Remark \ref{chao rmk} below.

 This result is a consequence of a non-vanishing criterion for certain explicit elements of $H^{1}_{f}(F, \rho_{\Pi})$ arising as classes of algebraic cycles, which we describe in the rest of this section.
-The stronger \eqref{BBK2} follows from combining that criterion with the Selmer bounds of \cite{LTXZZ} (whose admissibility condition is expected to be mild, see \emph{ibid.} Remark 1.1.5) or \cite{Lai-Ski} (under different and often milder conditions on $p$).
+The stronger \eqref{BBK2} follows from combining that criterion with the Selmer bounds of \cite{LTXZZ}.
 In particular, in this case we have that $ H^{1}_{f}(F, \rho_{\Pi})$ is generated by the class of an algebraic cycle -- a result analogous to the finiteness of the $p^{\infty}$-torsion of the Tate--Shafarevich group of an elliptic curve.

+By \cite[Theorem 1.2.4 (3)]{LTX}, if we start with a hermitian, trivial-weight cuspidal automorphic representation $\Pi_{0}$ of $\G'(\A)$ over a number field $L_{0}$ that satisfies all of the above assumptions except the ones involving $p$, then all but finitely many rational primes are admissible\footnote{The admissibility condition used in \cite{LTX} is slightly different, but the result applies to the admissibility notion of \cite{LTXZZ} thanks to \cite[footnote to Definition 5.12]{LTX} and either \cite[Corollary D.14]{LTXZZ} or \cite[Lemma 5.1.4]{LTX}.} for $\Pi$.
+Alternatively, one may appeal to the Selmer bound of \cite{Lai-Ski} instead of \cite{LTXZZ}, under different conditions on~$p$.